Moov-Organization/Moov-Documentation/docs/master_plan.md

 # MOOV Master Plan
-The goals of Moov organisation(non-profit) are
+The goals of the Moov organization are to
 1. Decentralize ride hailing market
 2. Open source self driving car technology

 #### Why?
 So our customers can save money by not having to
-- Pay a central entity, like Uber, commission to find rides.
+- Pay a central entity, like Uber, high commission to find rides.
 - Pay owners of self driving car technology, like Waymo, to use autonomous cars.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Fulfillment of these goals will also stabilize the ride hailing ecosystem by distributing power  more proportionately among the market entities.
 For example, today Uber wields too much power in setting price for riders and wages for drivers but in a decentralized system both parties will have autonomy in setting their own prices.